YoannSo/segment_intersection/README.md

 🕙 Date: 28/03/2021

+📚 Class: Géometrie Algorithmique

 # Problem

 Generate a given number of lines with random sizes and positions.

 ➡️ Find the biggest line that doesn't intersect any other lines

-⚪ case 1: it exists then color it red
+⚪ case 1: it exists then color it red 🟥

 ⚪ case 2: all the lines intersect, tell the user through the console